-Now let's get to the most exciting part: the price of the wallet.
+Now let's get to the most exciting part of the Trezor review: the price of the wallet.

 Also, Trezor has a significant number of affiliates, who also sell it or a similar price.

-When comparing Trezor vs Ledger, it is difficult to say which one is better, because everything depends on the model and the pack you have chosen.
+When comparing Trezor with other hardware wallets like KeepKey or Ledger wallet, it is difficult to say which one is better, because everything depends on the model and the pack you have chosen.